Imprint of the LinkedIn article by Suresh Anubolu!

 Intervention 6: “E”nhance Organisation Capability & Agility for future growth in this crisis

-- Identify strategic growth areas, map talent pool and build these capabilities; as every problem will end one day.
+- Identify strategic growth areas, map the talent pool and build these capabilities; as every problem will end one day.

 Most importantly it made us realize that we are living in an interdependent world, we are one big family with 7 billion humans as "Vasudhaiva Kutumbakam" and that, we need to take care of each other.